flyingeinstein/Restfully/README.md

 # Restfully
 Arduino library for making Rest compliant APIs on the ESP8266 and ESP32.
-This libary currently supports the ESP8266WebServer and the ArduinoJSON library for handling the parsing of the Request and building of the Response.
+This libary currently supports the generic WebServer and ESP8266WebServer along with the ArduinoJSON library for handling the parsing of the Request and building of the Response.
+The core primarily handles parsing of the URI and extraction of the embedded arguments and provides a simple interface to the coder using callback functions, class methods, std::functions or lambdas to handle the Rest endpoint request.

 The core library is WebServer, protocol and json library agnostic so future versions will support more alternatives and other platforms.
-At it's core this library mainly handles parsing of the URI and extraction of the embedded arguments, and then calling the bound function or lambda to handle the request.
+There is currently a CMake file for compiling on GCC and Clang so you could use for any C++ project if you write the interface between your web server and Restfully core (see src/Platforms folder for examples).

 ## Installation